The Best Ways To Save Money So That You Can Travel Abroad While Working a Full-Time Job-and While Building Multiple Businesses

 3. Relocate to a different city or state that has a lower cost of living

-If it seems impossible for you to live with other people, consider relocating to another city or state where the cost of living is low.
+If it feels truly impossible for you to live harmoniously with other people, you might want to consider relocating to a different city or even another state where the cost of living is significantly lower, allowing for more independence and a fresh start.

 4. Keep watch on all of your expenses like a hawk